3. PRODUCTION CIRCUITS / ECONOMY

 Our economic systems are based on old theories that we find in today’s neoliberal theories aiming to maximize profits as the only goal.
 However, studies show that after reaching a certain threshold of prosperity, human happiness decouples this exponential curve of pursuit of profit, and decreases.
 The staggering numbers of people with depression, burnout and suicide are evidence of this.

 The economy is put at the service of direct exchange once more.
 The economy serves to satisfy each other’s needs.
 Companies see themselves as partners instead of competitors.
-Collaboration and cooperation are promoted.
+They thrive trough collaboration and cooperation.